kshedden/randomization/README.md

-## Randomization tool
+## Sequential randomization tool

-The randomization tool is a web application that can be used to support research trials in which the subjects are enrolled sequentially into the trial.
+The sequential randomization tool is a web application that can be used to support research trials in which the subjects are enrolled sequentially into the trial.
 The subjects are assigned to treatment arms as they are recruited, using the Pocock and Simon minimization